Helping divers make informed choices about training, skills, safety, and gear.

 ProsCons

-Crisp, customizable displayNot a watch-style form factor
+Crisp, customizable displayNot a watch style form factor

-Air integration is flawless at all wrist-to-tank distancesAA battery may be a downside for some
+Air integration is flawless at all wrist to tank distancesAA battery may be a downside for some

 Excellent battery life and reliabilityPremium price point

-Proven algorithm and intuitive two-button UI
+Proven algorithm and intuitive two button UI

-Unmatched brand trust and support
+Strong brand trust and support

 Why I Chose the Shearwater Perdix 2 AI